Loading of atoms into an optical trap with high initial phase-space density: Loading dynamics

 The time dependence of the atom number in the optical trap $N$ can be described by

 where $R_0$ is the initial loading rate and $\gamma_\mathrm{M}$ and $\beta'$ are the loss rate of the molasses and the two-body loss coefficient, respectively \cite{PhysRevA.62.013406}.
 We omit the one-body loss term because it is negligible in the concerned time scale.
 We also neglect the three-body collisional loss term for the simplicity of the discussion.
+This neglect is safe because the two-body loss (which is due to light-assisted collision by the cooling beam as discussed below) is dominant over the three-body collisional loss in the loading process considered here.
 The model in Eq.(\ref{rate eq}) fits the experimental data.
 The fitted parameters are plotted as a function of the trap beam power $P$ in Fig. \ref{fig:Randb}.
-As shown in Fig. \ref{fig:Randb}(a), the loading rate $R$ ranges from $4 \times 10^8$ atoms/s to $6 \times 10^8$ atoms/s.
-The rates are more than 10 times higher than that achieved by loading directly from the MOT, in which case $R$ is approximately $3 \times 10^7$ atoms/s when the trap depth is $\sim$ 1 mK \cite{PhysRevA.62.013406}.
+As shown in Fig. \ref{fig:Randb}(a), the loading rate $R_0$ ranges from $1.8 (1) \times 10^8$ atoms/s to $2.9 (2) \times 10^8$ atoms/s.
+The rates are almost 10 times higher than that achieved by loading directly from the MOT, in which case $R_0$ is approximately $3 \times 10^7$ atoms/s when the trap depth is $\sim$ 1 mK \cite{PhysRevA.62.013406}.

-The high loading rate is considered have resulted from the high density of molasses of $n = 1.1 \times 10^{12}$ cm$^{-3}$ because the loading rate depends on atom flux into the optical trap, which is proportional to $nv$ ($v:$ the atom velocity).
-Although $nv$ is almost constant in the sub-Doppler regime \cite{PhysRevA.52.1423}, we suspect that the $v$ of an atom entering the trap is determined by the trap potential depth $U_0$, independent of $n$.
+The high loading rate is considered to be resulted from the high density of molasses.
+Since $nv$ ($n:$ atom density, $v:$ the atom velocity) is almost constant in the sub-Doppler regime \cite{PhysRevA.52.1423}, low temperature of the molasses leads to high density.
+Although the loading rate depends on atom flux into the optical trap and the flux is proportional to $nv$, we suspect that the $v$ of an atom entering the trap is determined by the trap potential depth $U_0$, independent of $n$.
 Because the molasses temperature is much less than $U_0/k_\mathrm{B}$, the conversion of a fraction of $U_0$ to kinetic energy determines the $v$ of an atom entering the trap.
 The fact that the observed loading rate is proportional to $\sqrt{P}$, as shown in Fig. \ref{fig:Randb}(a), supports the inference that a fraction of $U_0$ is converted to $v$.
 The high damping coefficient in PGC is another possible reason for the increase of the loading rate.
 As a large damping coefficient leads to the overdamping of atom motion in the trap, an atom entering the trap is expected to be trapped with a high trapping probability.